 Independent study directed by members of the History staff.
 Permission of chairperson required.

-Gender in the Middle East.
+- Being Young in the Modern Middle East.